epistoteles/TensorHue/README.md

   <a href="#%EF%B8%8F-license">License</a>
 </p>

-# TensorHue - tensor contents, visualized
+# TensorHue - tensors, visualized

+TensorHue is a library that allows you to visualize tensors in your terminal, making understanding and debugging tensor contents easier.

+You can use it with your favorite tensor processing libraries, such as PyTorch, JAX, and TensorFlow.

+## Key Features

 TODO

-## Key Features